 The FATE system stands out among more traditional RPGs because of its use of so-called “aspects”.
 These are brief but vivid and inspiring descriptions of characters, places, weapons, tools or other things that might be important to the narrative.
-Aspects usually don’t only hold either positive or negative qualities, but allow room for ambiguous and double-edged intepretation – and can have a significant impact on the direction and content of the story during roleplaying sessions.
-It is this particular narrative element of the rules, that defines the core of the setting of Malmsturm: A world with a “dramatic” reality, inspired by the Sword & Sorcery genre of fantasy, in which stories and the characters within, their emotions and thoughts, their will and imagination affect reality itself so fundamentally, that the people in it expect to see dark clouds and thunderstorms looming over the field of battle.
+Aspects usually not only hold either positive or negative qualities, but allow room for ambiguous and double-edged intepretation – and can have a significant impact on the direction and content of the story during roleplaying sessions.
+It is this particular narrative element of the rules that defines the core of the setting of Malmsturm: A world with a “dramatic” reality, inspired by the Sword & Sorcery genre of fantasy.
+Stories and the characters within it, their emotions and thoughts, their will and imagination, affect reality itself so fundamentally that the people expect to see dark clouds and thunderstorms looming over the field of battle.
 Just as they know that the wrath of a barbarian warrior can shatter shields and swords, and that even the spirits of the earth can become slaves of lust and passion.

 Thus every corner of the world of Malmsturm is literally shaped by its history, the stories told within them and about them.
-This means the world is like a sheet of paper, which is constantly written on by the the will and fantasies of its inhabitants: An age-old empire, that seems like the fever dream of an expressionist filmmaker.
+This means the world is like a sheet of paper that is constantly written on by the the will and fantasies of its inhabitants: An age-old empire, that resembles the fever dream of an expressionist filmmaker.
 A half-forgotten borderland ruled by stern religion, in which even the bloodiest of Grimm’s fables become reality.
 And barbarous lands, like the bloody stage of an arctic Heavy Metal opera …

 Wishes, desires, fears and even hatred or prejudice all have a direct impact on what the people experience as the reality of their world: Particularly infamous and dreaded city districts never lack violent villains, just as seemingly naive and peculiarly friendly and trusting folk tend to overcome all odds and stand victorious at the end of a story.
-But out of this does not grow an arbitrary jumble of emotions and preconceptions, but an altogether reliable reality, that most people can usually distinguish from dreams or drug-induced hallucinations quite easily.
-But why doesn’t this world dissolve into a swarm of individual dreamlands or pure chaos?
-Well, for one, even in Malmsturm the formability of the world is not so absolute, that every waking thought of a child could make it fall apart and begin anew.
-But most importantly, all people live within the scope of the beliefs, will and thoughts of all others, including those that lived before them.
-So the masses of different preconceptions, drives and faiths affect one another, which leads to their alignment, cancelation or dispartment – but also exposes the world thusly shaped only to a limited spectrum of influences.
+However, this leads not to an arbitrary jumble of emotions and preconceptions, but to an altogether reliable reality, which most people can usually distinguish from dreams or drug-induced hallucinations quite easily.
+But why is it that this world does not dissolve into a swarm of individual dreamlands or pure chaos?
+Well, first of all, even in Malmsturm the formability of the world is not so absolute that every waking thought of some child could make it fall apart and begin anew.
+But most importantly, all people live within the scope of the beliefs, wills and thoughts of all others, including those that lived before them.
+Thus the masses of different preconceptions, drives and faiths affect one another, which leads to their alignment, cancelation or dispartment – but also exposes the world thusly shaped merely to a limited spectrum of influences.

-This is also the foundation of all that could be called »magic« in Malmsturm.
-In this raw and untamed form though, magic would be far too chaotic, uncontrollable and dangerous, even for a Sword and Sorcery world like Malmsturm: The most likely outcome would be the self-eradication of all prospective magic-users – and indeed every child in this world knows that untrained bearers of magic talent pose a fatal threat to themselves and those around them!
-In turn every magical training is first and foremost a purposeful limitation, a kind of channeling of the magical possibilities.
-But the core principle behind this basically applies to all endeavours in this world: Whoever posesses a strong will and a mercurial mind, will find that few things are impossible – but without education even the brightest of minds can not imagine much to direct its will at.
-But with every bit of knowledge, superstition or belief, the power of imagination does not only reach further, it is also confined, so that particular paths of possibility, it doesn’t even dare to tread.
+This is also the foundation of all that might be called »magic« in Malmsturm.
+In this raw and untamed form, though, magic would be far too chaotic, uncontrollable and dangerous, even for a Sword and Sorcery world like Malmsturm: The most likely outcome would be the self-eradication of all prospective magic-users – and indeed every child in this world knows that untrained bearers of magic talent pose a fatal threat to themselves and those around them!
+In turn, every magical training is first and foremost a purposeful limitation, a kind of channeling of the magical possibilities.
+Yet the core principle behind this basically applies to all endeavours in this world: Whoever posesses a strong will and a mercurial mind will find that few things are impossible – but without education even the brightest of minds can not imagine much for it to direct its will at.
+But with every bit of knowledge, superstition or belief, the power of imagination not only reaches further, but it is also confined, so that particular paths of possibility it does not even dare to tread.

-Like so many Sword and Sorcery worlds, the world of Malmsturm is very old, which is to say: It has been inhabited by humans – or other intelligent beings – far longer than this has been the case on »our« world.
+Like so many Sword and Sorcery worlds, the world of Malmsturm is very old, which is to say: It has been inhabited by humans – or other intelligent beings – far longer than this has been the case in »our« world.
 Combined with the enormous influence that even hearsay can have on this dramatic reality, a downright dangerous scenario emerges, in which the youngest generations are always threatened to be crushed by the ever-growing tidal wave of historical »facts«, next to which all present undertakings must appear immitative and inconsequential.
-Because of this, many highly organized societies, like the old Imperium, which is in fact very capabable of comprehensive historiography, decide not to use such capabilities and systematically ostracise such efforts.
-The naturally occurring errors of oral tradition in illiterate cultures mostly spare them these problems, but here aswell the power of eons past is showing: In face of the grand aftermath that the rage and the wishes of insurgents or ingenious thinkers can leave in their wake, the convictions of large societies, which have manifested over thousands of years, often prevent actual profound changes.
-Thus, not only on a grand national or continental scale, one finds a range of universally valid characteristics.
+Because of this many highly organized societies, like the old Empire, which would in fact be very capabable of comprehensive historiography, decide not to use such capabilities and systematically ostracise such efforts.
+The naturally occurring errors of oral tradition in illiterate cultures mostly spare them these problems, but here as well the power of eons past is showing: In face of the great aftermath that the rage and the wishes of insurgents or ingenious thinkers can leave in their wake, the convictions of large societies, manifested over thousands of years, often prevent actual profound changes.
+Hence, not only on a grand national or continental scale one finds a range of universally valid characteristics.
 Also on a regional level, local legends or rumours often have lasting formative effects on the peculiarities of specific places, be it villages, houses and ruins or woods, marshes and mountains.
-Thereby, natural things may come into being and pass without any meddling of man, but if maybe a particular rock or a lake should seem of great importance in the minds of many, and certain qualities are ascribed to it, this does have a bearing on the reality at hand!
-In this sense, the world doesn’t only prove to be a consequence of its history, but a complex congregation of individual stories, that define the nature of all places, things and people, and that lastly find themselves within the game as aspects.
+Thereby, natural things may come into being and pass away without any meddling of man, but if maybe a particular rock or a lake should seem of great importance to the minds of many, and certain qualities are ascribed to it, this will have a bearing on the reality at hand!
+In this sense the world doesn’t only prove to be a consequence of its history, but a complex congregation of individual stories, that define the nature of all places, things and people, and that lastly find themselves within the game as aspects.

 The history of the world of Malmsturm is not only tremendously extensive, but also largely forgotten over time.
-But still there is an overwhelming abundance of passed down lore – and be it in the form of myths and legends – in all regions and realms.
-Indeed, the least of the lore anywhere that could be called historical to some extent, reaches back more than two millennials, but mighty ruins and mysterious relics in many places hint even the simplest of folk at a far older and more involved history.
-Though during the last two thousand years, most civilizations of the world experienced hardly any significant change, after over two and a half thousand years ago the ritual of Tartos subjected the lands beyond the Imperium to a wave of cataclysmic alterations.
-Therefore, some scholars believe to live in a historical nightfall that can only be followed by deepest darkness.
-In fact, many classical Sword and Sorcery worlds are characterized by the notion of a »natural« becoming and decaying of all civilizations, as it has been portrayed most notably in Spengler’s »The Decline of the West« – and likewise the world of Malmsturm follows those examples and contains a long succession of high civilizations that rise and fall in turn with each other.
+Yet still there is an overwhelming abundance of passed down lore – if often only in the form of myths and legends – in all regions and realms.
+Indeed, hardly any of the lore anywhere that is historical to some extent reaches back more than two millennia.
+Nontheless, mighty ruins and mysterious relics in many places hint even the simplest of folk at a far older and more involved history.
+Despite all that no significant change was experienced by most civilizations of the world during the last two and a half thousand years, after the ritual of Tartos subjected the lands beyond the Empire to a wave of cataclysmic alterations.
+In conclusion some scholars believe to live in a historical nightfall that can only be followed by deepest darkness.
+In fact, many classical Sword and Sorcery worlds are characterized by the notion of a »natural« becoming and decaying of all civilizations, as it has been portrayed most notably in Spengler’s »The Decline of the West«.
+Likewise the world of Malmsturm follows those examples and contains a long succession of high civilizations, which rise and fall in turn with each other.